DataDog/hiring-engineers/answers.md

         <img src="https://raw.githubusercontent.com/ehuang930/datadog_screenshots/master/Monitor_setup_gui2.PNG">
 </p>

 I'm defining the parameters for the custom metric monitor to include three separate monitors.
-Notice in each notification, the message can be customized to fit the alert.
+Notice in each notification, the message is customized to fit the alert.

 - Warning threshold of 500